iOS Apps: Using In-App Purchases or Third Party Processing

 First, let’s talk about the different types of in-app purchases.

 - Consumables are used for items that are meant to be used once in the app and then the user would need to make another purchase to use the item again.
 Consumables are used frequently in games.
-Examples are player lives, or an in game currency.
+Examples are player lives in Candy Crush or an in-game currency, like Robux in Roblox.

-- Non-Consumables are purchased only once, and remain available to the user.
+- Non-Consumables are purchased only once and remain available to the user.
 An app might have premium features that are available as non-consumables.
 Once the user makes the purchase, those features will remain available to the user for as long as they have the app.
+An example of this would be upgrading to a premium version of an app that does not require renewal.

 - A subscription allows a user to subscribe to a service or content that is periodically updated.
 Auto-Renewing subscriptions are set for a certain amount of time, commonly a month or year.
 Users will automatically be billed at the end of each subscription cycle until the user chooses to cancel.